 Watch this video to learn how your donation of gently used items is making a positive difference:

-There is also a ReUstore at the Bolton CRC, which is operated by Caledon Community Services.
-This store accepts and sells reusable items in good condition.
+Caledon Community Services operates an Evolve Lifestyle store at the Bolton Community Recycling Centre.
+The Evolve Lifestyle store accepts and sells reusable items in good condition.

 Only certain items are acceptable for reuse.
 Check How to Sort Your Waste if your item isn't in the following lists.